amanzav/waterworks/docs/PRD.md

 ## Executive Summary

-Geese is a streamlined command-line tool that automates cover letter generation for Waterloo Works job applications.
+Waterworks is a streamlined command-line tool that automates cover letter generation for Waterloo Works job applications.
 It focuses on delivering a single, polished feature: generating personalized cover letters from saved job folders using AI.

 **Key Features:**
 - CLI-only (no web frontend)